 Construction Skills and Technology

-Whether you’re looking for a new career path, to upskill, or to learn something new, our Construction Program is for you.
+Whether you’re looking for a new career path, to upskill, or to learn something new, Construction Skills & Technology is for you.

 High School Equivalency

-As part of PROJECT UP, this program was designed to help students on their path to a career in construction no matter their current educational level.
+HCC's Construction Skills & Technology program was designed to help students on their path to a career in construction, regardless of their current educational level.
 If you’re looking to obtain your High School Equivalency credential to move forward on this career path, we can help!

-HCC offers the High School Equivalency credential at no cost to you with a direct entry into the Construction Program.
+HCC offers the High School Equivalency credential at no cost to you with a direct entry into the Construction Skills & Technology program.
 Offered online or in-person, the High School Equivalency credential is a nationally recognized certificate with a focus on specific knowledge measures and soft skills.

-This program was developed to support Haywood County and its residents to give people the skills they need to be an integral part of the economy and construction industry.
-Project UP provides scholarships to students entering the Construction Program and we are here to help you on your new career journey.
+This program was developed to support Haywood County's economy and its residents to give people the skills they need to thrive in our region's construction industry.
+Through a Workforce Opportunity for Rural Communities (WORC) Initiative grant, HCC is able to provide scholarships to students entering the Construction Skills & Technology program to help offset tuition, course fees, and other expenses.
+We are here to help you on your new career journey.

-Want to hear more about HCC's Construction Program?
-Take a listen to this Bobcat Chat eposide featuring the program's director.
-Corey shares more about each program focus area and how you can get signed up.
+Want to hear more about HCC's Construction Skills & Technology Program?
+Take a listen to this Bobcat Chat episode featuring the program's director.
+Corey shares more about each program focus area and how you can get signed up for classes.

 Monday - Friday: 8:00am - 4:00pm